Theme

 Where it fits

-This belongs in the agent and browser-tooling layer rather than the official model-release layer.
+Open it as part of the agent and browser-tooling layer rather than the official model-release layer.
 It is most relevant to readers comparing local browser agents, extension architectures, and on-device AI patterns.

 Reporting note